Flutterwave/Python-v2/README.md

 ## ```rave.PaymentPlan```

-This is used to initiate and manage payment plans
+This class is used to initiate and manage payment plans.

 **Functions included:**